JohnPMills/modern-saturn/content/blog/movember.md

 tags: []
 excerpt: >-
-  Using the money raised by their epic community, Movember have been able to fund 11 new mental health initiatives including Gamers vs Depression.
+  Using the money raised by their epic community, Movember have been able to fund 11 new mental health initiatives including Gamers vs Depression...
 thumb_image_alt: Post 3 placeholder image
 image_alt: Post 3 placeholder image
 image_position: top